davidgomez11/EC500/Database_Project/README.md

 The files in this folder represent the MongoDB assignments for the Database portion of the class.

 ## **Phase 1**
-Import airport location data and parse through it Demonstrate Read Data, Update Data, and Search/Find Data
+Import airport location data and parse through it.
+Demonstrate Read Data, Update Data, and Search/Find Data